Matt Passmore: Career

-Passmore began his career on the children's television series Play School.
+Before his acting career began, Passmore spent time in the Australian army.
+He began his on screen career on the children's television series Play School.
 Later on, he took on a variety of roles on Australian television shows such as Always Greener, Blue Heelers, The Cooks, Last Man Standing, McLeod's Daughters, and Underbelly: Tale of Two Cities.
 Passmore also starred in USA Network's Satisfaction.